 5. Create a Keyword List

-The foundation of any good search engine optimization strategy consists of keywords.
+The foundation of any good B2B content marketing strategy consists of keywords.
 These are words that someone types into a search engine or on social media to find something.
 Some searchers will want to learn more about a product or service, others are ready to buy.

 To reach these people, your company needs to show up in as many of these searches as possible.
 This is where the importance of keyword research comes into play.
 Keyword research is the process of finding words to target that are: